Many families are grateful for the opportunity to once again gather this Thanksgiving as COVID-19 vaccines offer some protection from the virus.

 While changes to family traditions are not easy, health experts say it’s the best way to keep your family safe and help curb the spread of the virus.

-“This too shall pass,” says Matthew Witham, PhD, manager of Child and Family Services at Gillette Children's Specialty Healthcare.
-“It’s certainly challenging this year and we’re being asked to adjust to things and to modify the traditions we hold dear,” he adds.
+“This too shall pass,” says Matthew Witham, PhD, manager of Child and Family Services at Gillette Children's.
+“It’s certainly continues to be challenging and we’re being asked to adjust to things and to modify the traditions we hold dear,” he adds.

 Children Take Emotional Cues from Adults